-The 12 V main switch (Fig. 63,1) switches the panel and the 12 V power supply of the living area on and off.
+The 12 V main switch (Fig. 46,1) switches the panel and the 12 V power supply of the living area on and off.

-Exception: Depending on the model, basic light (lighting in the entrance area), and entrance step remain ready to operate.
+Exception: Depending on the model, the basic light (lighting in the entrance area), the heater, the satellite unit, and the entrance step remain ready to operate.